nechl/Upcycled-Vehicle/README.md

 # Upcycled-Vehicle
-This has to be pushed

 ---
-This is the code, documentation and the Fritzing schemata to our preparational Matura Project
+This is the code and the Fritzing schemata to our preparational Matura Project

 ---

 Made by Daniel Huber, Kevin Nepustil, Allyna Dachler and Nicolas Perruchoud Students of the KSBA Baden, 2020